LLNL/scr/doc/rst/users/config.rst

      - 0
      - Set to 1 to force SCR to flush datasets during restart.
        This is useful for applications that restart without using the SCR Restart API.
-       Typically, one should also set :code:`SCR_FETCH=0`.
+       Typically, one should also set :code:`SCR_FETCH=0` when enabling this option.
    * - :code:`SCR_GLOBAL_RESTART`
      - 0
-     - Set to 1 to flush checkpoints to the prefix directory during :code:`SCR_Init` and set fetch to use cache bypass mode.
+     - Set to 1 to flush checkpoints to the prefix directory during :code:`SCR_Init` and internally switch fetch to use cache bypass mode.
        This is needed by applications that use the SCR Restart API but require a global file system to restart, e.g., because multiple processes read the same file.
    * - :code:`SCR_RUNS`
      - 1
      - Specify the maximum number of times the :code:`scr_srun` command should attempt to run a job within an allocation.
        Set to -1 to specify an unlimited number of times.
    * - :code:`SCR_MIN_NODES`
      - N/A
      - Specify the minimum number of nodes required to run a job.
    * - :code:`SCR_EXCLUDE_NODES`
      - N/A
      - Specify a set of nodes, using SLURM node range syntax, which should be excluded from runs.
-This is useful to avoid particular nodes while waiting for them to be fixed by system administrators.
-Nodes in this list which are not in the current allocation are silently ignored.
+       This is useful to avoid particular problematic nodes.
+       Nodes named in this list that are not part of a the current job allocation are silently ignored.
    * - :code:`SCR_LOG_ENABLE`
      - 0
      - Whether to enable any form of logging of SCR events.